Soulja Boy’s car among those trapped by California mudslide

 LOS ANGELES (AP) — Rapper Soulja Boy was among motorists whose cars were trapped by mudslides caused by a powerful storm that shut down Southern California’s Pacific Coast Highway.

-He says: “My car got stuck too almost went into the ocean” and posted along with a prayer emoji.
+He said: “My car got stuck too almost went into the ocean” and also posted a prayer emoji.

 Soulja Boy’s real name is DeAndre Cortez Way and he has retweeted well wishes from fans and news stories about the mudslides.